amandamata/ticker-trick/README.md

 ## Setup

 ### Environment Variables
-Create a .env file in the ticker-trick-backend directory with the following content:
+Create a .env file in the api-server directory with the following content:

 ```dotenv
 TOKEN=yourtoken